Go Back Up

 Keep in mind that if you're offering an ICHRA through an ICHRA administration software provider, like PeopleKeep, the software may not support all of the above class options.

 An organization can limit eligibility to employees who fall into one or more of the 11 categories.
 Alternatively, an employer can choose to offer the benefit to all employees without using classes.
-The spouses and dependents of eligible employees can also participate in the ICHRA if the organization allows it.
+If the organization allows it, the spouses and dependents of eligible employees can also participate in the ICHRA.

-If you offer a traditional group health plan, it can't be offered to the same classes of employees that are offered the ICHRA.
-In other words, an employee can't be offered both the group plan and the ICHRA.
+If you offer a traditional group health plan, you can't offer it to the same classes of employees that are offered the ICHRA.
+In other words, you can't offer an employee both the group plan and the ICHRA.
 You must offer the two plans exclusively to remain compliant.

 The rules on minimum ICHRA class sizes state: